Can ERP Help My OCD?

 Is Your Therapist Skilled in treating OCD?

-Make sure your therapist is skilled in treating OCD as reassurance-seeking from your therapist can keep you stuck in your compulsions.
+Make sure your therapist is skilled in treating OCD because reassurance-seeking from your therapist can keep you stuck in your compulsions.
 Some people have anxiety and OCD.
 Having a therapist knowledgeable in treating both is essential to your success through these debilitating disorders.
-Inhibitory learning can help with anxiety and OCD.
-Are you ready to face your inner dragon, then ERP is for you!
+If you ready to be free from OCD, then ERP is for you!